pleabargain/EnglishHelpsYourCareer/grammar conjunctions.md

 - So that she could keep her job, she didn't complain at all.
 - He finished his work as fast as possible so that he could leave early.
 - He worked harder for a promotion so he could buy a new car.
+- I turned on my computer so that I could join the meeting.

 ## Until—means "up to the time that"
 - Don't do anything until I come back.
 - I won't start cooking until after 9 p.m.
 - She didn't know she was a talented singer until she sang at the company picnic.
 - They won't allow us to start until everyone arrives.

 ## Unless —means "except, on the condition"